-At the end of Chapter 3 I mentioned SPS corals and the necessity for proper CRI and intensity.
+We have mentioned SPS corals and the necessity for proper CRI and intensity in the past.
 First and foremost, most corals can be placed into three major categories: Stony (exterior skeletons), Soft (no calcium-based skeleton), and SPS (Short/Small Polyp Stony).
-Naturally, the scientific world can categorize these animals down to the "inth" degree, but for our purposes these three categories will suffice.
+Naturally, the scientific world can categorize these animals down to the "nth" degree, but for our purposes, these three categories will suffice.

 When it comes to how corals grow, each category of animal requires its own unique lighting requirements, but all share one common trait; photosynthesis in order to survive.
 Just as plants convert sunlight to produce chlorophyll, marine animals survive similarly by converting light energy into "food".
-Actually, this energy is consumed by zooxanthellae algae that produce by products that the corals need to survive; a true symbiotic relationship.
+Actually, this energy is consumed by zooxanthellae algae that produce by-products that the corals need to survive; a truly symbiotic relationship.

 Often, the corals will shrink up, close their polyps, or otherwise show their displeasure at this sudden and drastic change in their energy source.
 It's actually the billions of symbiotic algae that are recoiling, sending shock waves through their host and causing this rapid change in appearance.

 Within days, and sometimes even hours, the zooxanthellae will adapt to this new frequency and intensity by changing their absorption capabilities or their overall color.
 That's right, the coral's color is actually that of their hitch-hiking algae, adapting to the increases or decreases of ultraviolet and other energy-source factors.